 - Our practice room suite contains 10 Wenger self-contained practice rooms where students have the ability to change the acoustics.
 Settings range from "cathedral" to "recording studio" and everything in between!

 - Malone is one of the few Christian schools of its size to have a marching band.
-The band performs at half-time during home games and also in contests.
+The band performs at local band shows and at area high school football games.

 - Students receive individualized attention.
 You don’t get lost in the shuffle: professors know you by name and work hard at offering you the best education possible.